qiniu/formstate-x/dumi/docs/guide/validation/index.md

 The returned value (error info) can be a `string` value, which means the input value is invalid and the invalid message (such as `"Too long"` in the example above) is returned.
 Error info can also be a falsy value (such as `null` / `undefined` / `false` / `''`), which means the input value is valid and no message need to be returned.

-If the validation process is async, a validator — we call it "async validator" — can return a `Promise`.
+If the validation process is async, a validator—we call it "async validator"—can return a `Promise`.
 You can check details in [Async Validator](#async-validator)

 Defining validate logic as multiple standalone functions has benefits: they are easy to reuse and easy to test.